 How much do nurses make?

-The Bureau of Labor Statistics reports that in 2019, registered nurse median pay was $73,300 per year or $35.24 per hour.
+The Bureau of Labor Statistics reports that in 2020, registered nurse median pay was $75,330 per year or $36.22 per hour.
 Nurses are often paid hourly, but some places offer salaried positions.
 Many positions offer shift rate differentials — additional money on top of base rate — for evenings, nights, weekends and holiday hours.
-Nursing can be highly lucrative with options like agency and travel nurse jobs often paying more than the average nurse rates.

 Registered nursing is more than a degree and more than a license.
 Registered nurses promote the overall health of our communities.
 RNs are taught both empathy and critical thinking.
 They are taught concrete practical skills as well as the art of caring.
 A nurse’s approach to healthcare recognizes each person as a holistic being with complex needs.
 A registered nurse license opens the door to hundreds of career options from the bedside to the board room.